-Today is the 100th birthday of Henry “Zadie” Benesch.
-The centenarian is believed to be the oldest living person working for a brewery, where he helps out at his grandson’s brewery in Baltimore, Maryland, Union Craft Brewery.
+Today would have been the 102st birthday of Henry “Zadie” Benesch.
+Unfortunately, he passed away a few days shy of his 101st birthday on January 11, 2021.
+Until then, the centenarian was believed to be the oldest living person working for a brewery, where he helped out at his grandson’s brewery in Baltimore, Maryland, Union Craft Brewery.
 Thanks to Gregg Wiggins and Tom Cizauskas for alerting me to this story.
-You can read more about Zadie in an interview of him from last year when he turned 99 from the Washington City Paper.
+You can read more about Zadie in an interview of him from a few years before when he turned 99 from the Washington City Paper.
 Here is what Yours For Good Fermentables had to say:

 Happy 100th birthday to America’s (and the world’s?) oldest brewery worker: Henry ‘Zadie’ Benesch.
 A World War II veteran, Mr. Benesch works at Union Craft Brewing in Baltimore, Maryland, USA.